Skype Adds Real-time Code Editor Feature 1

 Skype recently upped its game with its new real-time coder editor feature to make interviews more interactive and interesting.

 Microsoft has been testing and previewing the new functionality for its Skype communications tool for a while now.
-The added feature allows employers to conduct technical/coding interviews with candidates without having to switch different apps.
+The added feature allows employers to conduct technical/coding interviews with candidates without switching to different apps.

 “Have you ever had a remote technical screening where you have to code and talk at the same time?” the Skype team asked in a recent post.